 - 1. Use INSEL[3:0] to configure the routing and format decoding (CVBS, Y/C, or YPrPb).
-For the 64-lead and 48-lead LQFP, see Table 13.
-For the 40-lead and 32-lead LFCSP, see Table 14. - 2.
+For the 64-lead LQFP, see Table 10.
+For the 40-lead LFCSP, see Table 11. - 2.
 If the input requirements are not met using the INSEL[3:0] options, the analog input muxing section must be configured manually to correctly route the video from the analog input pins to the ADC.
-The standard definition processor block, which decodes the digital data, must be configured to process the CVBS, Y/C, or YPrPb format.
+The standard definition processor block, which decodes the digital data, should be configured to process either CVBS, Y/C, or YPrPb format.
 This is performed by INSEL[3:0] selection.

-Figure 16.
+Figure 10.
 Signal Routing Options